We've been supporting Operation Sceptre by continuing our work with Project Zao to reduce knife crime in Derbyshire.

 Here in Derbyshire, we have worked since 2015 with our partners in education and councils across the county on Project Zao, to warn of the dangers of carrying a knife and to target those that do so.

 In September 2018, we launched a joint project with Derby City Council.
-In 6 days, over 2000 school children in the city will take part in a performance and workshop focussing on the complex, interrelated issues of knife crime, gang violence and self-identity.
+In 6 days, over 2000 school children in the city took part in a performance and workshop focussing on the complex, interrelated issues of knife crime, gang violence and self-identity.

 “We were particularly excited about launching ‘Switch up’ during Operation Sceptre week as we believe it portrays the real dilemmas facing young people and gives opportunity for them to discuss their choices in a controlled environment.